supremeimposter/My-Vault/GATE/GATE-LOG.md

 **March 9, 2024** Stop compensating and start working for the sake of yourself.
 You cannot impress someone who wants you to be in a worst state forever.
 Take care of those things that are in your sphere of influence.

 **March 17, 2024** "Can you make a memory chip with 3 bits in a cell?
 Yes, maybe you are a psycho." --Deepak Poonia, COA-24.

+**April 16, 2024** I am not worthy of anything.
+Nobody believes me.
+I am just a forever loser.
+Never forget this day, this word.
+You are nothing.
+You are no better than anything.
+You do not deserve a life.
+You are a waste.
+Don't ever think anything good of yourself.
+It is just a delusion.
+You are a living corpse....According to this society and your family.